Travel.State.Gov > International Travel > Learn About Your Destination > Gabon International Travel Information

-U.S. citizens may now obtain a visa upon arrival at the airport.
-In October 2017, Gabon announced that citizens of G20 countries, including the United States, may obtain a single-entry visa at the Libreville International Airport upon arrival.
-Applicants must have more than six months of validity remaining on their passport and must pay a fee of 45,000 CFA or 70 euros (the equivalent amount in dollars is not accepted).
+U.S. citizens may obtain a single-entry visa at the Libreville International Airport upon arrival.
+Applicants must pay a cash fee of 45,000 CFA or 70 euros (the equivalent amount in dollars is not accepted).
 Immigration officials may require travelers to provide proof of a flight itinerary with a departure from Gabon, the name, number, and address of a contact in Gabon or an invitation letter from a person or entity in Gabon or a confirmed hotel reservation.
 There have been some reports of airlines refusing to issue a boarding pass for travel to Gabon when a traveler is unable to present a Gabonese visa prior to departure.

 Short-term visitors to Gabon are permitted to stay up to 90 days.
 Visitors who wish to remain in the country for longer than 90 days must obtain a residence permit (carte de séjour).
-Exit visas for U.S. residents with a carte de séjour must obtain an exit visa from the DGDI, before departing from Gabon.
-The application process for an exit visa can take days or weeks which may make emergency travel difficult.
+Exit visas for U.S. residents with a carte de séjour are no longer required.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Gabon.